securing/midsummer/04_Boruta/README.md

 Hmm, seems we tripped a Cross-Site Request Forgery countermeasure, we will need to find a way around that first.

-Using the source code provided we can search for occurances of `CSRF check failed` string to find that it's only used in `CrossSiteRequestForgeryException.php`.
+Using the source code provided we can search for occurrences of `CSRF check failed` string to find that it's only used in `CrossSiteRequestForgeryException.php`.
 Following the "chain" we arrive at this code snippet in the familiar `SecurityMiddleware.php` file:

 ```PHP
 if (!$this->request->passesCSRFCheck() && !(